Chinese photo-sharing app Kuaishou planning U.S. IPO later this year

 Snap is expected to go public in March after publicly filing last week, which will set the tone for tech IPOs this year.
 Already its revenue growth is impressive — hitting around $400 million in revenue last year and up from $59 million in 2015.
 But its costs are also very high, and a mediocre reception for Snap may temper expectations for messaging and photo services like Kuaishou.
 Snap lost around $515 million last year and its costs continue to grow.

 Kuaishou currently has the luxury of not having to compete with Facebook and Instagram in China, which has clearly given it a lot of breathing room to grow.
 It also doesn’t have to contend yet with Snapchat, which could give it the ability to grow into new similar features.
-While the engagement on the app — 40 million DAUs to 100 million MAUs — is high, it’s not quite at Facebook’s 66% overlap for DAUs and MAUs.
+While the engagement on the app — 40 million DAUs to 100 million MAUs — is high, it’s not quite at Facebook’s 66 percent overlap for DAUs and MAUs.

 But for Kuaishou, this may be even more of a blessing.
-If Facebook, or Snapchat, are ever hoping to get into China they are going to have to contend with the ever-growing Kuaishou.
+If Facebook or Snapchat are ever hoping to get into China they are going to have to contend with the ever-growing Kuaishou.
 While Facebook is massive, its growth continues to slow and eventually it will probably have to make its way into China.
 There, it’ll be competing with messaging apps like WeChat, and a successful app like Kuaishou will provide even greater inertia for Facebook or Snapchat to become popular there.

 We reached out to Kuaishou for more information.